Arvind Kejriwal says, J'khand poll results is the verdict of people against NRC, CAA

 Raghubar Das, the man who never lost an election

-Meanwhile, Jharkhand Chief Minister Raghubar Das has tendersed his resignation from the post to Governor Draupadi Murmu, at Raj Bhavan in Ranchi today after BJP lost the state polls.
+Meanwhile, Jharkhand Chief Minister Raghubar Das has tendered his resignation from the post to Governor Draupadi Murmu, at Raj Bhavan in Ranchi today after BJP lost the state polls.